kevin15daniel/Predicting-Customer-Churn-in-Telecom-Using-Ensemble-Methods/README.md

 ## Overview

 This project presents a machine learning model designed to predict customer churn in the telecommunications industry.
 The model leverages various classification algorithms to analyze customer data and predict whether a customer is likely to churn.
-The model has been trained and evaluated on a comprehensive dataset, achieving high accuracy and robust performance.
+It has been trained and evaluated on a comprehensive dataset, achieving high accuracy and robust performance.

 ## Model Details